Hamza12700/DotFiles/README.md

 #### My dot files

-Theses are some the list of tools that I use daily!
+Theses are the list of tools that I use daily!

 #### Tools